mookieepps/musicdiscuss/README.md

-# Music Discuss
+# Music Discuss (OPEN SOURCE)

 CPSC 4720 Software Engineering, Reginald Malik Epps Jr.
 Professor: Paige Rodgehero

 # Desciption
-Music Discuss is a web application where new release and up to date albums can be opened discuessed online.
+Music Discuss is a web application where new topics of singles of new release music is discussed and debated.

 # Requirements